 Whether you want to eliminate taxes or benefit from an increased income stream, there is a gift to fit every objective.
 Please review our Benefits of Giving to charitable organizations to learn how you can give as well as receive.

-If you are interested in the institutions our Fellows attend you can review the Universities our KGCRF Fellows attend here.
+If you are interested in the institutions where our Fellows teach, you can review their Universities here: